tychosoft/moderncli/FEATURES.md

 Generate random keys and data using openssl rand functions.
 Also has some utility functions like b64 support for binary data and to manipulate keys.

+## select.hpp

+Select is a kind of functional enumerated generic type that can do simple switch selection for generic types thru lambda expressions.
+A selection can even include multiple types, such as selecting from both integers and strings.

 ## serial.hpp

 Support serial I/O operations through a serial port or ptty device.
 Includes